JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/currencies.md

 <summary class = "solution-header">Solution:</summary><p>
 ```

-Any real number can be rounded to 2 digits after the decimal point using the `round` function with the keyword argument `digits = 2`.
-Then we can use an almost identical definition of the method as before and only add the `round` function.
+Any real number can be rounded to 2 digits after the decimal point by the `round` function with the keyword argument `digits = 2`.
+Then we can use an almost identical definition of the method as before.

 ```jldoctest currency; output=false
 function Base.show(io::IO, c::T) where {T <: Currency}